Gremlin100004/java-training/README.md

 java version 11.0.7

 ### TEST DATA
-There is com.senla.carservice.test data.
-Use ui menu item № 6 to fill program com.senla.carservice.test data.
+There is test data.
+Use ui menu item № 6 to fill program test data.